 3. Offer extra compassion and help

-In my experience, T.O.A.T.s don't necessarily view their spaces as cluttered or as a problem area at all.
+In my experience, T.O.A.T.s don't necessarily view their spaces as cluttered or problem areas.
 On the contrary, they love their stuff and seeing their stuff.
-However, that does not mean that they don't still like having their things nice and organized too; they simply don't know how to do it all by themselves!
+However, that does not mean they don't like having their things nice and organized, too; they simply don't know how to do it all alone!

-So my advice to you is to be patient and help your child put their things away and pick up their room (even if you think they should be able to do it by themselves).
+So my advice is to be patient and help your child put their things away and pick up their room (even if you think they should be able to do it by themselves).
 Model good habits and give them time.
-Like most other things, if they see you do something repeatedly, they will start copying it, little by little.
+Like most other things, if they see you do something repeatedly, they will gradually start copying it.

-And remember stay judgment-free.
-No negative comments and shaming allowed.
+And remember, stay judgment-free.
+No negative comments and shaming are allowed.
 Instead, be clear in your expectations while still compassionate to their different viewpoints regarding their things.

 And do not, I repeat, DO NOT come in and do a raid while your child is not there, as this can lead to a feeling of betrayal and distrust.
-Most kids, but especially T.O.A.T.s, need to be a part of the cleaning process and get a chance to experience the emotions it might bring about.
+Most kids, but especially T.O.A.T.s, need to be a part of the cleaning process and get to experience the emotions it might bring up.
 This also allows them to learn.

 4. Stop clutter in its tracks